-Fig. \ref{figure2b} shows the optimal joint constellation selection and power allocation over a frequency-selective channel ($N=64$, $M=16$, $R_{\min}=6$ bits/s/Hz).
-The red curve gives the subcarrier gains $|H_n|^2$ sorted in descending order, while bar colors indicate the chosen constellation and bar heights the allocated power $P_n$.
+Fig. \ref{figure2b} shows the optimal joint constellation selection and power allocation over a frequency-selective channel ($N=64$, $M=16$, $R_{\min}=6$ bits/s/Hz). {{For the frequency-selective simulations, the subcarrier gains $\{H_n\}$ are generated from a quasi-static tapped-delay-line channel with exponentially decaying power-delay profile.}} The red curve gives the subcarrier gains $|H_n|^2$ sorted in descending order, while bar colors indicate the chosen constellation and bar heights the allocated power $P_n$.
 For both MF and RF (c.f.
 Fig. \ref{figure2b}(a) and Fig. \ref{figure2b}(b)), subcarriers with larger $|H_n|^2$ are mapped to higher-order constellations, exploiting the strong channels to meet the communication rate requirements with less power, whereas the subcarriers with weaker channel gain are assigned lower-order constellations to preserve the sensing metric, i.e., reduced MF sidelobes or smaller RF noise variance with only a modest rate penalty.
 Moreover, within any contiguous block employing the same constellation, the optimal per-subcarrier powers equalize at the BER threshold, in agreement with Proposition~\ref{thm:eqpower_subset_opt}.
 It is noted that only subcarriers near block boundaries show increased $P_n$ to reach this threshold, after which additional power yields little benefit and is therefore not allocated.
 The MF and RF solutions share a similar block structure and power allocation trends, differing only by small boundary offsets.